-Classic chewy and soft gingerbread man cookies perfect during the Holiday season.
+Classic chewy and soft gingerbread man cookies are perfect during the Christmas season.

 These cookies are iced without royal icing keeping it quick and simple for the holiday season.

 Gingerbread Man Cookies are a Christmas classic for a reason.
 They’re festive, delicious, and they have all the classic Christmas flavors such as ginger and cinnamon.

 These soft gingerbread man cookies are simple to make kids have a lot of fun decorating them.
 After combining all of the ingredients together, it’s important to chill the dough for 20 minutes before rolling the dough out.

 Before placing the dough in the refrigerator, divide the dough into 2 equal parts and pat it out into a disk before chilling.
 It will make this dough easier to roll out using a rolling pin since it has been chilled.